-The following awards are NOT awarded by the Commission for Educational Exchange (N.B. they are non-Fulbright scholarships).
-This list of non-Commission scholarships represents only a selection of various available awards and is meant to help ineligible or unsuccessful Fulbright Schuman applicants find alternate funding for their academic or professional endeavors within US-EU affairs.
+The following scholarships and programs are NOT awarded by the Commission for Educational Exchange; they are not Fulbright Awards.
+This list of non-Fulbright scholarships represents only a selection of various available awards and is meant to help ineligible or unsuccessful Fulbright Schuman applicants find alternate funding for their academic or professional endeavors within US-EU affairs.

 For more information, visit http://www.gmfus.org/grants-fellowships/

-Erasmus Mundus – The Erasmus Mundus programme provides support to individual students, researchers and university staff who wish to spend a study / research / teaching period in the United States or another approved country.
+The Erasmus Mundus programme provides support to individual students, researchers and university staff who wish to spend a study / research / teaching period in the United States or another approved country.
+Learn more.

 UACES Travel Grants

-The 2013-2015 EUSA Executive Committee is pleased to announce the 2014 EUSA Haas Fund Fellowship Competition, an annual fellowship for graduate student EU-related dissertation research.
-Thanks entirely to contributions to our Ernst Haas Memorial Fund for EU Studies, launched in June2003 to honor the memory of the late scholar Ernst B. Haas (1924-2003) we will offer one or more unrestricted fellowship of at least $1,500 to support the dissertation research of any graduate student pursuing an EU-related dissertation topic in the academic year 2013-2014.
+The EUSA Haas Fund Fellowship Competition is an annual fellowship for graduate student EU-related dissertation research.
+Thanks entirely to contributions to our Ernst Haas Memorial Fund for EU Studies, launched in June 2003 to honor the memory of Ernst B. Haas (1924-2003) we will offer at least one unrestricted fellowship per year of up to $3000 to support the dissertation research of any graduate student pursuing an EU-related dissertation topic.
+Learn more..